replikativ/datahike/doc/config.md

 # Datahike database configuration

-At database creation *datahike* supports features that can be be configured based on the application's requirements.
+At database creation *datahike* supports features that can be configured based on the application's requirements.
 As of version `0.2.0` configuration for the [storage backend](#storage-backend), the [schema flexibility](#schema-flexibility), and the